The PoliteMail for Outlook Platform Runs on the Microsoft Standards Technology Stack

 Satisfy IT’s Strict Security Requirements and Privacy Compliance.

-Microsoft Standards Platform: PoliteMail runs on Microsoft Windows Server 2019 with .Net 4.9 and CLR 4, running IIS 10 and connected to SQL Server 2019.
-PoliteMail also runs on Microsoft Windows Server 2016 and SQL Server 2014, 2016.
+PoliteMail is built on Microsoft standards and runs on Windows Server 2019 with .Net 4.9 and CLR 4 running IIS 10 and connected to a SQL Server 2019 backend.

 Our software as a dedicated cloud service provides unprecedented performance, reliability and security, with zero systems maintenance requirements for the customer (other than updates to the PoliteMail for Outlook add-in software).